growilabs/growi-docs/docs/en/admin-guide/management-cookbook/external-notification.md

      ![ifttt-global-notification-detail-settings](./images/ifttt-global-notification-detail-settings.png)

-  1. Once you have entered the required information, press **Update**.
+  1. Once you have entered the required information, press **Update** button.

 ## Types of notifications / How to set them